 The True Cost Of Losing An Employee

-Turnover costs don’t just involve dollars and cents, they also include “indirect costs” such as training and productivity costs.
+Turnover costs don’t just involve dollars and cents, they also include “indirect costs” such as training and productivity costs, as well as the cost of hiring a replacement.
 Below are a few components of turnover costs, along with possible implications to your workforce and finances.

 Replacement Costs

 It’s not just the monetary costs.
-Hiring takes time and can potentially distract you from your core responsibilities.
-For smaller companies, this could result in productivity loss that can eat into your margins.
+Hiring the right candidate takes time and can potentially distract you from your core responsibilities.
+For smaller companies, this could result in bigger productivity loss that can eat into your margins.

 Training Costs